17 people die each day waiting for a transplant.

 - Read considerations before becoming a living donor below

 - Join American Transplant Foundation’s

-Potential Living Donor Database to be connected with a Mentor and get help navigating the process and system
+Potential Living Donor Database and/or 1+1=LIFE Mentorship Program to get help navigating the process and system

 - View our current potential kidney recipients in search of a living donor here.